CONNECT (The Connecticut Network of Care Transformation)

 CONNECT builds upon previous efforts to bridge gaps in services and create an integrated system of care.

 Those previous efforts include WrapCT, which was funded in 2006 to help communities provide comprehensive mental health care to children and families through the Wraparound evidence-based service delivery model.
-CHDI coordinated the consultation, training, workforce development, technical assistance, and evaluation components of this Wraparound.
-The Wraparound model has been sustained statewide through Care Coordination services and local system of care community collaboratives.
+CHDI coordinated the consultation, training, workforce development, technical assistance, and evaluation components of this Wraparound Initiative.
+The Wraparound model has been sustained statewide through care coordination services and local system of care community collaboratives.

 For more information about CONNECT or WrapCT, contact Jeana Bracey.